tgrecojr/agentrunner/docs/02-requirements.md

 ---

-### Requirement 10: Monitoring and Observability
+### Requirement 10: Basic Logging with Trace IDs

-**Description**: The system SHALL collect logs, metrics, and traces from all components and provide dashboards for operational visibility.
+**Description**: The system SHALL emit structured logs to stdout with trace IDs for request correlation and debugging.

 #### Acceptance Criteria

 10.1.
-WHEN any component logs an event, THE **MonitoringCollector** SHALL capture structured JSON logs from Docker stdout and index them by timestamp, component, severity, and trace_id for correlation.
+WHEN any component performs an operation, THE component SHALL emit structured JSON logs to stdout with fields including timestamp, level (INFO/WARNING/ERROR), component name, message, and trace_id.

 10.2.
-WHEN agents execute tasks, THE **MonitoringCollector** SHALL collect metrics including task_duration, task_success_rate, task_failure_count, and agent_queue_depth and expose them via Prometheus `/metrics` endpoint.
+WHEN a request or event enters the system, THE entry point (SlackGateway, SchedulerService, or EventBus) SHALL generate a unique trace_id (UUID) and include it in the event metadata.

 10.3.
-WHEN a request flows through multiple components, THE **MonitoringCollector** SHALL propagate a distributed trace_id through all logs and metrics to enable end-to-end tracing of agent workflows.
+WHEN an event flows through multiple components, ALL components SHALL propagate the trace_id from the event metadata through their log messages to enable request correlation.

 10.4.
-WHEN metrics are collected, THE **MonitoringCollector** SHALL make them available to Grafana for real-time visualization with pre-configured dashboards showing agent health, task throughput, and error rates.

-10.5.
-WHEN an agent fails or timeout occurs, THE **MonitoringCollector** SHALL trigger alerts based on configurable thresholds (e.g., >5 failures in 5 minutes) and send notifications to the monitoring dashboard.
+WHEN viewing logs, DEVELOPERS SHALL be able to use `docker-compose logs -f [service_name]` to view real-time logs and filter by trace_id to follow a specific request through the system.

 ---

 ### Requirement 11: Docker Compose Deployment

+**Note**: Advanced monitoring infrastructure (Prometheus, Grafana, log aggregation) is deferred to future consideration.

 **Description**: The system SHALL be deployable via docker-compose with service dependencies, health checks, and volume management.